 The common name for this cultivar is “Stick Yucca” or “Spineless Yucca.”
 While the very ends of the wide sword-shaped leaves can be pointy, they are not as stiff as the typical yucca.

-When it comes to growing requirements, this one will take as much light as you can give it.
-Lower light conditions will make it grow slower.
+Additionally, when it comes to growing requirements, this one will take as much light as you can give it.
+So, lower light conditions will make it grow slower.
+For more information about Yucca trees, check out our guide on how to grow and care for indoor and outdoor Yucca!

 Light Requirements